QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-30-Developing for government.md

 9. **Documentation:**
 Maintain accurate and complete project documentation, including project plans, schedules, status reports, contracts, and other relevant documentation.

-By following these standard policies and procedures, project teams can ensure that their projects are completed on time, within budget, and in compliance with all applicable government regulations and policies.
+By following these standard policies and procedures, project teams can ensure that their projects are completed on time, within budget, and in compliance with all applicable government regulations and policies .